 We hope that you continue to enjoy our shop and what it provides as much as we love creating and running it for you.

-It has been a great honour to be part of the Bondi community and to actively participate in the cultural life of such a diverse, creative and vital place.
-We really do feel like the village general store where people can trade ideas, passions, be able to feel at “home” and yet also inspired to achieve their own imaginative heights as well.
+It is a great honour to be part of the Bondi community and to actively participate in the cultural life of such a diverse, creative and vital place.
+We love being a home away from home, where customers – both old and new – can trade ideas, discuss their passions, and find inspiration and imagination within the confines of our book-stocked walls.